 From there, our protagonist is thrown into jail where he’s forced to live out an 18-year sentence.
 After getting out of prison, Ichiban finds no one waiting for him and that his yakuza family has been destroyed which prompts him to discover what happened.
 As mentioned, the series was known to be a third-person brawler but in Yakuza: Like A Dragon, players are instead given a classic turn-based RPG which has proven to be just as popular and worth going through.

 The Yakuza franchise has been around for years and there’s quite a few installments available.
 Jumping in at any given point may not be the most enticing thing for newcomers and certainly going back the original installments can feel quite dated.
 Thankfully, the franchise has been receiving remakes essentially with the Kiwami series.
 Yakuza Kiwami is the first installment for the Yakuza franchise giving players chance to enjoy this series for the first time ever or allowing veterans to join back into the fun with a new coat of paint along with some newer mechanics.

 Overall, this franchise follows different Yakuza family organizations and players take the role of Kazuma Kiryu.
 After being falsely accused of killing a high ranking Yakuza member, Kiryu is stripped from the family and sent to prison.
-After serving his time, Kiryu begins a new quest to find out the responsible member who killed not only the high ranking member but a person that our protagonist looked up towards.
+After serving his time, Kiryu begins a new quest to find out the responsible member who killed the high ranking member.
 It’s a game full of investigation and brawling with a variety of thugs.
 Speaking of brawling, the combat is over-the-top action which you’ll be doing a lot of whether during game missions or simply running into thugs during your exploration around the city.
 This is a perfect jumping point for the franchise.